albert-dumbledev/debug-assistant/README.md

 npm run build
 ```

-To run in pseudo production:
+To run in pseudo production (recommended for ease of previewing / minimum setup):

 ```bash
 cd client && npm start